sid030sid/did-ipfs-service-provider/README.md

 ### Comaparative analysis
 In this section, _did:ipfs_ is compared to the most commonly used DID methods and other IPFS based DID Methods.

-#### Comparison with other IPFS based DID Methods
+#### Comparison with other IPFS based DID methods
-IPFS based DID methods use IPFS or IPFS like technology for their use functionality.
-In the following they are compared to _did:ipfs_.

 ##### Comparison with did:ipid
-TODO
+did:ipid DID Documents are stored in IPFS while their CID is published in IPNS through a IPFS node.
+The resulting did:ipid is constructed by using the id of the publishing IPFS node which is based the public and private key pair of type ed25519. ...
+TODO...

 ##### Comparison with did:ion
 IPFS based layer 2 of Bitcoin....
 TODO

 ##### Comparison with did:dht
+TODO

+#### Comparison with commonly used DID methods

+##### Comparison did:key
 TODO